-□ Within the limits of the participant's income, a RRH program helps households access units that are desirable and sustainable-those that are in neighborhoods where they want to live, have access to transportation, are close to employment, and are safe.
+Within the limits of the participant's income, a RRH program helps households access units that are desirable and sustainable-those that are in neighborhoods where they want to live, have access to transportation, are close to employment, and are safe.

-37 In keeping with the principle of data-driven decision-making, the Standards will be updated after sufficient data has been collected.
+&lt;sup>37 In keeping with the principle of data-driven decision-making, the Standards will be updated after sufficient data has been collected.

-- □ Assistance includes accompanying the participant to potential housing locations as determined by case plan. - □ Housing identification efforts are designed and implemented to actively recruit and retain landlords and housing managers willing to rent to program participants who may otherwise fail to pass typical tenant screening criteria. - □ Critical to the formation of landlord-program relationship is the recognition of the landlord as a vital partner.
+Assistance includes accompanying the participant to potential nousing locations as determined by case plan.
+Housing identification efforts are designed and implemented to actively recruit and retain landlords and housing managers willing to rent to program participants who may otherwise fail to pass typical tenant screening criteria.
+Critical to the formation of landlord-program relationship is the recognition of the landlord as a vital partner.
 The RRH provider must be responsive to landlords to preserve and develop those partnerships for future housing placement.

-Rent and Move-In Assistance

-- □ Rent and move-in assistance should be flexible and tailored to the varying and changing needs of a household while providing the assistance necessary for households to move immediately out of homelessness and to stabilize in permanent housing. - □ A RRH program should make efforts to maximize the number of households it can serve by providing households with the financial assistance in a progressive manner, providing only the assistance necessary to stabilize in permanenthousing. - □ The level of rental assistance and participant contribution to rent is described in an individualized case plan but do not exceed the limits established in the ESG Policies and Guidelines adopted by the RTFH. - □ Assistance may include rental subsidy and deposits, move-in assistance, or housing supports as allowed by the assistance-funding source. - □ The initial term of rental assistance for RRH is limited to no more than six (6) months and may be renewed for a maximum of 18 months based on case plan and participant need.
-It is expected that most participants will need 12 months or less of subsidy. - □ The level of participant contribution to rent should increase during the program term so that the participants are paying 100% of rent by time of termination.
+D ( 1 Move-In Assistance Rent and move-in assistance should be flexible and tailored to the varying and changing needs of a household while providing the assistance necessary for households to move immediately out of homelessness and to stabilize in permanent housing.
+A RPH program should make afforts to maximize the number of households it can serve A RRH program should make efforts to maximize the number of households it can serve by providing households with the financial assistance in a progressive manner, providing only the assistance necessary to stabilize in permanent housing.
+The level of rental assistance and participant contribution to rent is described in an individualized case plan but do not exceed the limits established in the ESG Policies and Guidelines adopted by the RTFH.
+Assistance may include rental subsidy and deposits, move-in assistance, or housing supports as allowed by the assistance-funding source.
+The initial term of rental assistance for RRH is limited to no more than six (6) months and may be renewed for a maximum of 18 months based on case plan and participant need.
+It is expected that most participants will need 12 months or less of subsidy.
+The level of participant contribution to rent should increase during the program term so that the participants are paying 100% of rent by time of termination. agement and Services RRH case management should be participant-driven.
+Case managers should actively engage participants in voluntary case management and service participation by creating an environment in which the participant is driving the goal-setting based on what they want from the program and services, rather than on what the case manager decides they need to do to be successful.
+RRH case management should be flexible in intensity-offering only essential assistance until or unless the participant demonstrates the need for or requests additional help.
+The intensity and duration of case management is based on the needs of individual households and may lessen or increase over time.
+RRH Case management services will be offered a minimum of once per month.
+RRH Case management services should be available either in the participant residence or readily accessible office setting.